 There was a time when computers needed to be plugged in to access the internet.
 Thankfully, web technology and hardware has come a long way since then, allowing us to take the internet with us almost wherever we go.

 WiFi connections are increasingly available in homes, offices, cafes, and public spaces, but if they’re not free, available or underperforming, then mobile broadband can often be an alternative solution.

 But how does mobile broadband work and where can you find the best deal?
 This guide answers these questions, giving you a complete guide to mobile broadband.

 What is mobile broadband?

-Mobile broadband doesn't refer to internet access on your mobile phone, but rather the ability to connect your laptop or netbook to the web using mobile phone signals.
+Mobile broadband is the ability to connect your laptop or tablet to the web by using 3G, 4G or 5G phone networks.

 Why use mobile broadband?